boots-edu/textbook/source/original/week13_1.md

 If the node's value is === the value we are looking for, then we return true (found it).

-If the node's value is < the value we are looking for, then if the value is in the tree, it must be in the right sub\-tree, so we call treeSearch recursively to search that sub\-tree.
+If the node's value is < the value we are looking for, then if the value is in the tree, it must be in the right sub-tree, so we call treeSearch recursively to search that sub-tree.

-If the node's value is > the value we are looking for, then if the value is in the tree, it must be in the left sub\-tree, so we call treeSearch recursively to search that sub\-tree
+If the node's value is > the value we are looking for, then if the value is in the tree, it must be in the left sub-tree, so we call treeSearch recursively to search that sub-tree

 <span style="color:#569CD6">export</span>  <span style="color:#D4D4D4"> </span>  <span style="color:#569CD6">class</span>  <span style="color:#D4D4D4"> </span>  <span style="color:#D4D4D4">TreeNode</span>  <span style="color:#D4D4D4">{</span>